-One type of hammock straps is extra-long hammock straps that typically have two loops on the ends.
-Hammock straps are considered long if they are longer than afoot.
+One type of hammock straps is the extra-long hammock straps that typically have two loops on the ends.

 Long straps with two loops at either end are pretty easy to use and can be used independently with no other suspension.
 There are two main methods of using these straps.

 The easier way is to first place a loop facing toward where the hammock will be hung and wrap the other end around the tree many times to reach the suspension you want.